Indian Head Rock: Resolution

 On July 24, 2009, Duvall filed a motion to dismiss the criminal charges against Shaffer and Vetter.
 According to Duvall, there has been more than one rock in the river known as "Indian Head Rock" or "Indian Rock" and there is confusion over which is the "official" one.
 In his 12-page motion, Duvall said he was dropping the case because he would not able to prove beyond a reasonable doubt that the 8-ton boulder that Shaffer and his associates pulled out of the river in September 2007 is, in fact, the same Indian Head Rock that was registered with the University of Kentucky as a protected archaeological object in the mid-1980s.
 "The official Indian Head Rock cannot be in several places at once," the motion states.
 According to Duvall, Shaffer would still face other consequences for his actions, including being cited by the U.S. Army Corps of Engineers for undertaking a dredging operation without a permit.

 Judge Conley granted the motion and dismissed the charges on July 30, 2009.

 On July 8, 2010 WFPL reported that a settlement had been reached allowing the rock to be brought to Kentucky and stored.
-The rock was returned to Kentucky on November 4, 2010 and is currently stored in a storage shed in Greenup County.
-The rock will not be returned to its original location in the river because the original site "had been compromised."
+The rock was returned to Kentucky on November 4, 2010 and, until September 2020, was stored in a storage shed in Greenup County.
+It was determined that the rock would not be returned to its original location in the river because the original site "had been compromised."